 Now she is no longer young and beautiful, and has bravely revealed the severe problems that being manic-depressive have meant to her life.
 Hell, I could say the exact same thing about myself.
 And despite a bad surgery job, she doesn't look anywhere near 80 as a whole!
 When you get older you lose the pretty face of youth, and lifelong mental disabilities can make you more frail in dealing with the cold, cruel world, not necessarily stronger.
 Kim has spoken about herself and revealed a woman with great strengths, but also difficulty with public appearance.
 It takes a society of compassion to deal with sick people, shy people, nervous people -- it takes individuals with some sense of empathy to see and divert such people from hurt.
 There was only one person in that crowd of people, and thank goodness for him.

-I always loved Kim Novak, even feeling that she was not a great actress.
-She could hold her own, but it was her incredible beauty and air of wistful vulnerability that made her a star.
+I always loved Kim Novak.
+She could hold her own on screen, and it was her incredible beauty and air of wistful vulnerability that made her a star.
 I am reminded of a wonderful line from My Favorite Year, a movie about an aging matinee idol who said of himself, "I'm not an actor, I'm a movie star!"
 In the movies, it is no shame to be popular because of looks.
 Even one of the oldest songs about Hollywood says "...any office boy or young mechanic can be a panic with just a good looking pan."
-Not everyone will agree with me about her acting talent, of course, but even though I don't see great acting in Kim, she always lit up the screen with her presence and I always felt the star quality that made her a pleasure to watch.
+She always lit up the screen with her presence and I always felt the star quality that made her a pleasure to watch.
 The problem is that youth and beauty are transitory, time is relentless, and human beings don't always make the best judgments under pressure.

 Hollywood is hard on people without a tough skin.
 Modern Hollywood is especially obsessed with looks and youth.
 It is the utmost hypocrisy to insist that actresses have those qualities, and then laugh at someone who is insecure and desperate enough to undergo plastic surgery to reach for what is past.
 The young women working in movies are going to lose their looks eventually too.
 It appears that they won't have a clue about the feelings of disconnect and disrespect which that obsession can mean to one of their own profession until it happens to them. ( I don't include the men, who are allowed to be old, wrinkled and sagging and still be accepted as desirable.)
 Hollywood isn't the only source of meanness -- the multitude of nasty twitter posts about Kim's altered face, as well as Liza's appearance, made me feel a little sick.
 They are being quoted all over the internet, and I feel awful that the women will certainly see them and be hurt all over again.